seqan/seqan3/doc/tutorial/search/index.md

 \snippet doc/tutorial/search/search_small_snippets.cpp error_sum

-In the above example we allow 2 errors which can be any combination of 2 substitutions, 1 insertion and 1 deletion.
+In the above example we allow 2 errors, which can be any combination of 2 substitutions, 1 insertion and 1 deletion.
-Defining only the total will set all error types to this value, i.e. if total error is set to an error count of 2 any combinations of 2 substitutions, 2 insertions and 2 deletions is allowed.
+Defining only the total will set all error types to this value, i.e. if total error is set to an error count of 2, any combination of 2 substitutions, 2 insertions and 2 deletions is allowed.
-On the other hand, when defining any of the error types, but no total, the total will be set to the sum of all error types.
-For example, if we would not specify an total error of 1 in the first example above the total error would be set to 2 automatically.
+On the other hand, when defining any of the error types but no total, the total will be set to the sum of all error types.
+For example, if we would not specify a total error of 1 in the first example above, the total error would be set to 2 automatically.
 Hence, the search will also include approximate hits containing one insertion and one deletion.

 <a name="assignment_approximate_search"></a>